thecreativeepjh/water/README.md

     <link rel="stylesheet" href="edit.css">
 </head>
 <body>
-    <h1><u>Water pollution</u></h1>
+    <h1><u>Water pollution:</u></h1>
     <h2><u>Mercury acumulation from the food chain</u>:</h2>
-    <p>Paper mill/gold mine polute water with (water soluable)murcury-->Fish absorbe it-->Some becomes oil soluable due to natural procces-->Murcury stayes stored in fat-->Bigger fish eat the fish-->The murcuy stored in fat from smaller fish and some from bigger fish combine-->This continues on until eaten by humans</p>
+    <p>Paper mill/gold mine polute water with (water soluable)mercury-->Fish absorbe it-->Some becomes oil soluable due to natural procces-->Mercury stayes stored in fat-->Bigger fish eat the fish-->The mercury stored in fat from smaller fish and some from bigger fish combine-->This continues on until eaten by humans</p>
     <h3>How prevent:</h3>
     <p>Don't pollute water to start with.</p>
     <h3>Effects for humans:</h3>
-    <p>Having murcury in your system is bad, it is poisonous.
+    <p>Having mercury in your system is bad, it is poisonous.
 Some effects of that are:   </p>
     <ul>
         <li>if</li>
         <li>you</li>